 In December 1995 Derek moved to London and work in the world of television preparing the ITV National Weather and Channel 4 weather.
 He has also broadcast on GMTV's 'The Sunday Programme'.

 After a year in London, Derek took a position at the Met Office headquarters in Bracknell as an Environmental Consultant.
-He returned home to Wales in 1997 and joined BBC 'Wales Today' where he has been the lead weather forecaster for over 13 years.
-As well as broadcasting the lunchtime, evening and late TV weather forecast, he also presents regular weather bulletins on BBC Radio Wales.
+Derek returned home to Wales in 1997 and joined BBC 'Wales Today' where he has been the lead weather forecaster for over 13 years.
+As well as broadcasting the lunchtime, evening and late TV weather forecast, Derek also presents regular weather bulletins on BBC Radio Wales.

 Outside of work, Derek's hobbies include walking, travel, learning Welsh, yoga, tennis and squash.